 - Counseling—Other family members need to learn how to prevent side effects or help with side effects if they occur.
 Also, patients with diabetes may need special counseling about the changes in the dosing of their diabetes medicine that might occur because of lifestyle changes, such as changes in exercise, diet, and illness.
 Furthermore, counseling on contraception and pregnancy may be needed because of the problems that can occur in patients with diabetes during pregnancy.

 - Travel—Keep a recent prescription and your medical history with you.
 Be prepared for an emergency as you would normally.
 Make allowances for changing time zones and keep your meal times as close as possible to your usual meal times.

 - In case of emergency—There may be a time when you need emergency help for a problem caused by your diabetes.
 You need to be prepared for these emergencies.
 It is a good idea to wear a medical identification (ID) bracelet or neck chain at all times.
 Also, carry an ID card in your wallet or purse that says that you have diabetes and a list of all of your medicines.

-Pancreatitis may occur while you are using ertugliflozin and sitagliptin.
+Pancreatitis (swelling of the pancreas) may occur while you are using ertugliflozin and sitagliptin.
 Check with your doctor right away if you have a sudden and severe stomach pain, chills, constipation, nausea, vomiting, loss of appetite, fever, or lightheadedness.

 Dizziness, lightheadedness, or fainting may occur with ertugliflozin and sitagliptin.
 This is more common if you have kidney disease, low blood pressure, or if you are taking a diuretic (water pill).
 Drinking plenty of fluids each day may help.
 Drink plenty of water during exercise or in hot weather.
 Check with your doctor if you have severe nausea, vomiting, or diarrhea that does not stop.
 This may cause you to lose too much water.